foundinblank/study2children/02basiceyegaze.md

 What if we defined a Face-Chest Ratio (FCR) such that:

-1. MidFaceTop, MidFaceCenter, MidFaceBottom = Face
+1. MidFaceCenter, MidFaceBottom = Face
-2. MidChestTop, MidChestCenter, MidChestBottom = Chest
+2. MidChestTop, MidChestCenter, MidChestBottom, BelowChest = Chest
 3. FCR = face - chest / face + chest

 Let's try that.
 Let's also try only MidFaceBottom vs. MidChestTop too, and call that MFCR (for middle of middle).